 All assignments are due at the beginning of your lab in order to be considered "on time".
 Major assignments (15% each) have a late penalty of 20% per day.
 Minor assignments (2% each) that are late are not accepted and receive a grade of zero.
-DataCamp assignments that are completed after the due date will receive 50% credit.
+But see above grading comments about "best of" for minor assignments.

-If you are running late for your lab, you may email a copy to psyc3290@gmail.com as proof of competition.
+If you are running late for your lab, you may email a copy to psyc3290@gmail.com WITH YOUR TAS NAME as proof of completion.
 But you still need to hand a paper copy into your TA ASAP for marking.